 2. Security

-InstaWP: InstaWP security comprises DDoS Protection, Web Application Firewall (WAF), SFTP/SSH access control, and SSL.
+InstaWP: InstaWP security Shield comprises DDoS Protection, Web Application Firewall (WAF), SFTP/SSH access control, SSL, and Bot Protection.

 3. Support and Customer Rating